-You may start out with a simple pricing model when your product is less complex, but as you grow—adding more features and winning bigger customers with more complex requirements—it can create complications that make it harder to calculate and predict revenue.
+You may start out with a simple pricing model when your product is less complex, but as you grow—adding more features and winning bigger customers with more nuanced requirements—your simple pricing model can create complications that make it harder to calculate and predict revenue.

 Some common complications include:

 - Customizing plans, features and pricing for larger clients

 - Adding more complex pricing models into the base rate (e.g., metered or events-based billing)